When you are steeped in a medical paradigm, its fallacies can be as comfortable and taken for granted as an old pair of sneakers.

 In this way, the TSH and living thyroid tissue in a healthy, whole HPT axis partner to deliver a fine-tuned T3-T4 combination therapy that shifts T3 and T4 ratios and doses whenever your body requires them.

-IN THRYOID THERAPY, TSH IS REGULATED
+IN THRYOID THERAPY, TSH IS MANIPULATED

 But in thyroid therapy, when TSH rises to request more thyroid hormone, it’s at the mercy of your doctor to fill that request.

-In thyroid therapy, TSH might not rise high enough
+In thyroid therapy, TSH might not rise high enough:

 - at the time of your blood draw (TSH is lowest in the afternoon), or